 - They look forward to having their time and feeling like they’ve earned the privilege (it’s a good feeling for kids!)

-Step 4: Finding and Using Media That Matters
+Strategy Four: Find and Use Media That Matters

 But more often than not, a lot of TV shows and apps, especially for older kids, aren’t really profitable at all.

-To supplement what we have on Amazon Prime (which does have some decent kids programming, including several Christian shows), we use JellyTelly!
+To supplement what we have on Amazon Prime (which does have some decent kids programming, including several Christian shows like Adventures in Odyssey), we watch the Christian Streaming Service Go Minno!

 BONUS STEP: We Find Other Things to Occupy Our Children so They Don’t Get “Bored”